MikeMuff/CovidGame204/README.md

   - If time permits open doors when a task is complete (Ongoing)

 #### Tuesday
-- Zombie AI
+- Zombie AI (Done)
-- Death (On Player Controller)
+- Death (On Player Controller) (Done)
-  - Death from Lava (I assume a collision for death)
+  - Death from Lava (I assume a collision for death) (Done)
-  - Death from Zombie (I assume a collision for death)
+  - Death from Zombie (I assume a collision for death) (Done)
-  - Death from timer running out (When timer == 0 Kill character)
+  - Death from timer running out (When timer == 0 Kill character) (Done)
-   - Option to restart the scene (Needed)
-- Pause Menu (Might push to Wednesday)
+- Pause Menu (Might push to Wednesday) (Done)
   - Will be ongoing as Saving and factory settings and audio will be here
-  - Hopefully a slider for volume for the feeble minded spooked
-- Scene Transition from scene one to two

 #### Wednesday
-- Time configuration (In-Progress)
+- Time configuration (Done)
   - Countdown (Done)
   - Add Time (Done)
-  - Timer Hitting Zero and death (In-Progress)
+  - Timer Hitting Zero and death (Done)
 - Level 1 Puzzle 1 (Done)
 - Level 1 Puzzle 2 (Done)

 #### Thursday
-- Level 1 Puzzle 3
+- Level 1 Puzzle 3 (Done)
-- Level 1 Puzzle 4
+- Level 1 Puzzle 4 (Done)
+- Pause Menu
+  - Restart option
+  (Reload Current Scene)
+- Scene Transition from scene one to two
+- Save option in Pause Menu
+- Restore Factory Settings
+- Winning option
+  - Says you survived
+  - Totaltime it took for each level
+  - Button to goto menu
+- When dead
+  - Pause game and ask if you would like to respawn from last checkpoint
+  - Or quit game
+- Add portal area-sound
+  - When you get close the portal gets louder
+- Somehow get the music to transfer from scene to scene

 #### Friday
-- Saving changes
-  - Saving Checkpoints
 - Particle config (Done)
   - Lava Particles (Done)
   - Portal Particles (Done)
+- Comment/clean code

 #### Saturday
-- Sound effects for Level 1 (Done)
-- Zoom abilites for a "Computer Screen" that explains the puzzle in a riddle format
+- Testing

 #### Sunday
 - Final Touches